AI writes code. Humans write software.

 Where the call gets shaped.

-Humans and agents shape the call together while the work is still live.
+Humans and agents shape the open call while the work keeps moving.

 Without it: humans find out too late.